 So, as you can see, 30 years as a pastry chef does not make me immune to totally screwing up in the kitchen.
 Sadly, I do it all the time.

-Watch this video to see how to make a Peppermint Roulade (cake roll):
+Watch the recipe video to see how to make a Peppermint Roulade (cake roll).

 You might also like: